aidan-faustina/MuonReconstructions/README.md

      I recommend using the parameters below as well, otherwise a lot of plots will be output and it will run quite slowly
    * to only process a certain subset of the events add --range start end
    * to plot a certain subset of reconstructions together on one figure use -j start end

+Note: process_hits.py has been updated since I wrote this,so you will likely find it more convenient to just run the updated process_hits and path_reconstruction programs separately.

 Please let me know if you find any issues or have any questions!
 You can reach me by email at aidanf@mit.edu